JohnRDOrazio/ansible-wsl-development-setup/README.md

 The pip package `jmespath` is needed in order to use `json_query` within Ansible, which this playbook does.

+You should probably close your WSL instance and open again in order to refresh paths, so that `ansible` commands can work correctly.

 ### Install ansible roles
 In Ansible, **roles** are like precooked or reusable playbooks that take care of a number of tasks that would otherwise require quite a bit of effort to write from scratch.
 Using **roles** can help